-With colder temperatures starting to take hold, we need to be mindful of pets suffering from arthritis: an inflammatory condition that can affect one or more joints and is as uncomfortable for pets as it is for humans.
+With colder temperatures starting to take hold, we need to be mindful of pets suffering from arthritis: an inflammatory condition that can affect one or more joints and is as uncomfortable for animals as it is for humans.

 Does joint pain only affect older pets?